Neural Physics: Using AI Libraries to Develop Physics-Based Solvers for Incompressible Computational Fluid Dynamics: Methods

 \subsection{Burgers equation}

 The 2D Burgers equation can be written as

-in which $\bm{q}=(u\;\,v)^T$ are the velocities, $\bm{s} = (s_x\ s_y)^T$ is a source (taken as zero), $\sigma$ is an absorption term (taken as zero) and $\nu$ is the viscosity coefficient.
+in which $\bm{q}=(u\;\,v)^T$ is the velocity, $\bm{s} = (s_x\ s_y)^T$ is a source (taken as zero), $\sigma$ is an absorption term (taken as zero) and $\nu$ is the viscosity coefficient.
 This equation is discretised in a similar way to the advection-diffusion equation described in the previous section.

-The implementation we have used for this problem addresses the need to allow for non-uniform advection velocity fields.
-This either means we have to define a different stencil for each cell of the mesh or we include the non-uniform velocity field in the neural network itself by re-defining the activation functions used.
-We have taken the latter approach, because, for non-linear problems, this allows the system of discrete equations to be differentiated and also allows non-linear multigrid methods to be used.
-To effectively implement the multiplication needed to discretise the non-linear terms we have used activation functions that perform multiplication within TensorFlow.
-However, one could for, more complex non-linearities, used specially designed activation functions.

-We still use the fixed $3\times 3$ filters on a 2D regular grid and use the same discretisation approach in space (either central or upwind differencing in space) and two step second-order accurate in time time-stepping method.
-We discretise each velocity component in $\bm{q}=(u \; v)^T$ and thus to maintain consistency with the previous section of advection-diffusion equation solutions we can denote a velocity component (either $u$ or $v$) as $T$ and solve for each one separately (first $T\equiv u$, then $T\equiv v$), see Figure~\ref{pages5-6} top diagrams.
-The discretisation results in a matrix system expressed with index notation (implemented through individual CNN filters as described in the previous section):
+We employ the same discretisation in space (either central or upwind differencing) and in time (two step second-order accurate scheme) using $3\times 3$ filters on a 2D regular grid.
+We discretise each of the velocity components, $(u \; v)^T$ and thus, to maintain consistency with the previous section, we can denote a velocity component (either $u$ or $v$) as $T$ and solve for each one separately (first $T\equiv u$, then $T\equiv v$), see Figures~\ref{pages5-6-tikzversion-left} and~\ref{pages5-6-tikzversion-right}.